ZwickyTransientFacility/scope-ml/doc/quickstart.md

 `--group`: if `--save` is passed, training results are saved to the group/directory named here.

-`--period_suffix`: SCoPe determines light curve periods using GPU-accelerated algorithms.
+`--period-suffix`: SCoPe determines light curve periods using GPU-accelerated algorithms.
 These algorithms include a Lomb-Scargle approach (ELS), Conditional Entropy (ECE), Analysis of Variance (AOV), and an approach nesting all three (ELS_ECE_EAOV).
 Periodic features are stored with the suffix specified here.

-`--min_count`: requires at least min_count positive examples to run training.
+`--min-count`: requires at least min_count positive examples to run training.

 `--epochs`: neural network training takes an --epochs argument that is set to 30 here.

 ***Notes:***
 - *The above training runs the XGB algorithm by default and skips cross-validation in the interest of time.
-For a full run, you can remove the `--skip_cv` argument to run a cross-validated grid search of XGB hyperparameters during training.*
+For a full run, you can remove the `--skip-cv` argument to run a cross-validated grid search of XGB hyperparameters during training.*

 - *DNN hyperparameters are optimized using a different approach - Weights and Biases Sweeps (https://docs.wandb.ai/guides/sweeps).
 The results of these sweeps are the default hyperparameters in the config file.
-To run another round of sweeps for DNN, create a WandB account and set the `--run_sweeps` keyword in the call to `scope-train`.*
+To run another round of sweeps for DNN, create a WandB account and set the `--run-sweeps` keyword in the call to `scope-train`.*

 - *SCoPe DNN training does not provide feature importance information (due to the hidden layers of the network).
 Feature importance is possible to estimate for neural networks, but it is more computationally expensive compared to this "free" information from XGB.*